 A shortage of Deltics on November 15th found the 7.50am & 9.40am Newcastle - Kings Cross being handled by D173 & D177 respectively.
 At Haymarket D178 was used for a while for crew training.

-During November 1962 the last of the Type 2’s returned from the Southern Region, with D5007 being reallocated to Willesden (1A).
+During November 1962 the last of the Type 2s returned from the Southern Region, with D5007 being reallocated to Willesden (1A).
 They were still common visitors south of the Thames, one consistent trip worked was a morning parcels from Willesden to East Croydon.
-As a precursor of the winter to come heavy snow fell in mid November causing major delays to the Scottish expresses.
+As a precursor of the winter to come heavy snow fell in mid-November causing major delays to the Scottish expresses.
 The first week of December brought heavy fog to many parts of the country, the smog effect in London killed several hundred people.
-The lengthened journey times led to difficulties in rostering men and machines, on the Midland the DMU suburban service being hit particularly hard with steam substituting for the struggling railcars.
-On December 4th & 5th the availability of the DMU’s was so poor that Stanier Class 5’s and Type 2’s from the Moorgate services had to fill in on the Bedford/Luton locals.
+The lengthened journey times led to difficulties in rostering men and machines, on the Midland the diesel multiple unit suburban service being hit particularly hard with steam substituting for the struggling railcars.
+On December 4th & 5th the availability of the these diesel multiple units was so poor that Stanier Class 5s and Type 2s from the Moorgate services filled in on the Bedford/Luton locals.
 The position was not made any easier by the failure of road/air transport during this time, leading to increased traffic for the railways.
 In the midst of all of this D5084 trialled on the Bedford - Hitchin freight service, apparently none too successfully, although this working quite frequently loaded to over fifty wagons of coal and brick.
-Bedford shed therefore held onto a number of its serviceable 3F’s until better replacements could be found.
+Bedford shed therefore held onto a number of its serviceable 3Fs until better replacements could be found.
 Things were little better on the Great Northern line out of Kings Cross, diesel failures required juggling of scarce resources.
 On December 3rd D385 failed on the 2.05 Kings Cross - York/Hull, rescued by V2 60817 at Tallington, the V2 later took over the 5.15 Colchester - Glasgow, from Peterborough after D246 froze up on shed.
 The next day D353 failed at Westwood on the 10.25pm ex Newcastle, rescued by 90073.
 Peterborough also saw the failure of D286 on the 10.20am Kings Cross - Leeds, replaced by V2 60854.
 None of this was helped by the derailment of coaching stock at New Barnet!
 On the WCML certain long distance services, especially the overnight sleepers were running from four to eight hours late.

 Returning to Doncaster Works for scheduled repairs were ER members of the BR/Sulzer Type 2’s, one of the first noted was D5066 seen in the Plant on December 9th.
 With Stratford targeted for closure their work would be partially picked up by Doncaster.

-The week up to Christmas had been sunny but frosty, however it was on Boxing Day that the ‘Great Freeze’ set in, with heavy snow accumulations beginning, upto 18 inches falling in the south.
-Boxing Day found Gateshead based D178 on crew training at Hawick.
+The week up to Christmas had been sunny but frosty, however it was on Boxing Day that the ‘Great Freeze’ set in, with heavy snow accumulations beginning, upto eighteen inches falling in the south.
+Boxing Day found Gateshead based D178 on loan to Haymarket for crew training and so noted at at Hawick.
 On December 28th & 29th came a major storm with heavy snowfall, for those venturing out to witness the last services from Brecon on December 29th the weather was quite a challenge.